the-synister/builds/CONTRIBUTION.md

 If you want to add files, you will need as well to add them via the Introjucer - don't forget to add them to the repository as well!

 For the audio, it is important to know that we have a global parameters file.
 So please look carefully when you want to add a parameter.

+For the builds it is required the [VST SDK](http://www.steinberg.net/en/company/developers.html) from steinberg.
+Please download it and add it in the main directory with the name `vst`

 ## Pull requests